Truvada can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 - Loss of appetite for several days or longer.

-Do not take Truvada to reduce the risk of getting HIV—also called pre-exposure prophylaxis or PrEP—unless you are confirmed to be HIV-negative.
-There is a risk of drug resistance with use of Truvada for PrEP in people with undiagnosed HIV infection.
+Do not take Truvada to reduce the risk of getting HIV—also called pre-exposure prophylaxis or PrEP—unless you are confirmed to be HIV negative.

 While taking Truvada, it is important to keep all of your appointments with your health care provider.